shxuryaaz/BlockVote/README.md

 ## Overview

 This application showcases how blockchain can be used for secure voting with one vote per user per proposal.
-Votes are recorded immutably on-chain and proposals are managed by an admin through a dedicated interface.
+Votes are recorded on-chain and proposals are managed by an admin through a dashboard.

 **Features:**
 - MetaMask and Gmail-based login